Daryl Somers: Cartoon Corner and Hey Hey It's Saturday era (1971–77, 1979–1999)

-The program's production crew also began to play a prominent role in the series, with sound-effects technician Murray Tregonning adding humorous sound bites and sound effects from a huge bank of recorded eight-track cartridges, and personnel such as long-serving cameraman "Lucky Phil" Lambert making regular appearances.
+Soon, additional cast members joined, and cartoons were phased out in favour of regular and guest performers.
+Alongside MacDonald, booth announcer John Blackman voiced many (unseen) characters.
+The program's production crew also began to play a prominent role in the series, with sound-effects technician Murray Tregonning adding humorous sound bites and effects from a huge bank of recorded eight-track cartridges, and personnel such as long-serving cameraman "Lucky Phil" Lambert making regular appearances.